mpi-forum/mpi-forum.github.io/docs.md

 Because of the size, this version does not have a book version.
 The PDF version above is the only official version.

-A supplementary document that provides the list of MPI procedures that are associated with an MPI operation, or inquiry procedures providing information about an operation, was produced and is available (see below for "Summary of the Semantics of all Operation-Related MPI Procedures")
+A side document that provides the list of MPI procedures that are associated with an MPI operation, or inquiry procedures providing information about an operation, was produced and is available (see below for "Summary of the Semantics of all Operation-Related MPI Procedures")